ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Figure out how to do timezone-aware dates
 * Try connecting to Redis on server startup just for verification purposes
 * Get email delivery set up
   * OTP